 Table 2: Validation Loss for all CNNs over 10 epochs.

-In real word scenarios we are more interested in the time it takes to classify an image rather than the model training time.
-Lower classification times mean that the models can be integrated in time critical systems without having an effect on the overall operation.
+In real-world scenarios, we are more interested in the time it takes to classify an image rather than the model training time.
+Lower classification times mean that the models can be integrated into time-critical systems without having an effect on the overall operation.